 Now, given its lively, cosmopolitan, and easily accessible nature, the island of St marten has become a well-established destination for foreign property buyers, where the market on both sides of the island is really well established, in fact, it is booming.
 Looking at the French side, the Terres Basses area has some of the island’s most magnificent and luxurious homes, with the opulent houses and villas concentrated on the hillsides along the Baie Rouge and Baie Longue beaches.
 The northern coastal area of Orient Bay has also seen massive property development.
-On the Dutch side, there are a variety of properties, from affordable condos, waterfront or beach villas, and other luxury apartments.
-Areas such as the Simpson Bay, Cupecoy, and Maho on the west coast, as well as the Guana Bay and Orient Bay on the east coast have also seen massive property development, which has, in turn, led to the boom we are currently seeing.
+On the Dutch side, there are a variety of properties, from affordable condos to waterfront or beach villas and other luxury apartments.
+Areas such as Simpson Bay, Cupecoy, and Maho on the west coast, as well as Guana Bay and Orient Bay on the east coast, have also seen massive property development, which has, in turn, led to the boom we are currently seeing.

 Best places to take a look into